Kiran Bedi: Early life and education

-Kiran Peshawaria was born on 9 June 1949 in Amritsar, East Punjab, Dominion of India, into a Punjabi business family.
+Kiran Peshawaria was born on 9 June 1949 in Amritsar, Punjab, India, into a Punjabi business family.
 She is the second child of Prakash Lal Peshawaria and Prem Lata (born Janak Arora).
 She has three sisters: Shashi, Reeta, and Anu.
 Her great-great-grandfather Lala Hargobind had migrated from Peshawar to Amritsar, where he set up a business.
 Bedi's upbringing was not very religious, but she was brought up in both Hindu and Sikh traditions (her grandmother was a Sikh, although her other family members were Hindu).
-Prakash Lal helped with the family's textile business, and also played Tennis.
+Prakash Lal helped with the family's textile business, and also played tennis.

 Bedi's grandfather Muni Lal controlled the family business and gave an allowance to her father.
 He cut this allowance when Bedi's elder sister Shashi was enrolled in the Sacred Heart Convent School, Amritsar.
 Although the school was 16 km away from their home, Shashi's parents believed it offered a better education than other schools.
 Muni Lal was opposed to his grandchild being educated in a Christian school.
 However, Prakash Lal declared financial independence and enrolled all his daughters, including Kiran, in the same school.
 Bedi started her formal studies in 1954, at the Sacred Heart Convent School in Amritsar.
 She participated in National Cadet Corps (NCC), among other extra-curricular activities.
 At that time, Sacred Heart did not offer science; instead, it had a subject called "household", which was aimed at grooming girls into being good housewives.

 When Bedi was in Class 9, she joined the Cambridge College, a private institute that offered science education and prepared her for the matriculation exam.
 By the time her former schoolmates at Sacred Heart cleared Class 9, she cleared the Class 10 (matriculation) exam.
 Bedi graduated in 1968, with a Bachelor of Arts (Honours) in English, from Government College for Women at Amritsar.
 The same year, she won the NCC Cadet Officer Award.
-In 1970, she obtained a Master's degree in Political Science from Panjab University in Chandigarh.
+In 1970, she obtained a master's degree in political science from Panjab University in Chandigarh.

 From 1970 to 1972, Bedi taught as a lecturer at Khalsa College for Women in Amritsar.
 She taught courses related to political science.
 Later, during her career in the Indian Police Service, she also earned a Bachelors of Law degree from the Faculty of Law, University of Delhi in 1988 and a Doctorate of Philosophy from the Indian Institute of Technology - Delhi's Department of Humanities and Social Sciences in New Delhi in 1993.